Honda to close British car plant as Brexit looms

 Britain's largest trade union Unite said it would continue to consult with the company and fight to keep the site open, blaming the handling of Brexit for making it harder for companies to keep investing in the country.

-(Additional reporting by Chang Ran-Kim in Tokyo and Guy Faulconbridge in London; Editing by Mark Potter and David Holmes)
+(Writing by Costas Pitas in London; additional reporting by Chang Ran-Kim in Tokyo and Guy Faulconbridge, Alistair Smout, David Milliken and Kate Holton in London; Editing by Mark Potter and David Holmes)